SKIMMYGUPTA/Redmine/README.md

 - You can View/open/watch/edit/close their issues
 - Total Time Spent displayed.

-**ADD – ON FEATURES:**
+## **ADD – ON FEATURES🌚**

-HOME: directing to main page
+**HOME**: directing to main page

-My Page: showing the issues assigned to you and the issues that you have reported.
+**MY PAGE:** showing the issues assigned to you and the issues that you have reported.
 Projects: contains the list of projects

-Search: Search words or sentences in the topic and content of issues.
+**SEARCH:** Search words or sentences in the topic and content of issues.

-Drop-down list: shows projects related to you and allows you to jump on the project page.
+**DROP-DOWN LIST**: shows projects related to you and allows you to jump on the project page.
 After selecting the project, you want, the overview of the project will show up.

-ISSUES: shows all open issues
+**ISSUES:** shows all open issues

-NEW ISSUES: allows creation of new issues
+**NEW ISSUES:** allows creation of new issues

-DOCUMENTS: shows already uploaded records
+**DOCUMENTS:** shows already uploaded records

-FILES: shows attachments

-After clicking NEW ISSUE, you’ll be able to create an issue.
+After clicking **NEW ISSUE**, you’ll be able to create an issue.

-SUBJECT and DESCRIPTION let you add details about the issue.
+**SUBJECT** and **DESCRIPTION** let you add details about the issue.

-FILES: helps attach files with maximum size.
+**FILES:** helps attach files with maximum size.

-WATCHERS: the people selected from the drop-down menu will receive email about every update of the particular issue.
+**WATCHERS:** the people selected from the drop-down menu will receive email about every update of the particular issue.

-STATUS: shows the status of the issue (new, in progress, resolved or closed).
+**STATUS:** shows the status of the issue (new, in progress, resolved or closed).

-PRIORITY: shows the importance of the issue.
+**PRIORITY:** shows the importance of the issue.

-ASSIGNEE: helps in the selection of the people for the project assigned.
+**ASSIGNEE:** helps in the selection of the people for the project assigned.
 DUE DATE: specifies a deadline for the issue.

-ESTIMATED TIME: hours taken to complete the issue.
+**ESTIMATED TIME:** hours taken to complete the issue.

-After clicking the ISSUES, a list of open issues will show up.
+After clicking the **ISSUES**, a list of open issues will show up.
 In the list, updated time, author, assignee, priority, status and subject will be displayed of each issue.

 By clicking the issue, you’ll be able to enter the issue and see the description and updated details of the issue.

-` `UPDATE: adding updates to the issues.
+**UPDATE:** adding updates to the issues.

-WATCH/UNWATCH: shows whether you are a watcher of the assigned issue, and could be modified by clicking it.
+**WATCH/UNWATCH:** shows whether you are a watcher of the assigned issue, and could be modified by clicking it.

-In a particular issue, after clicking “UPDATE”, a section will show up which allows user to enter details.
+In a particular issue, after clicking **UPDATE**, a section will show up which allows user to enter details.
 In this section, you will be able to change the properties of the issue.

-The LOG TIME section let users record the time spent on the particular issue and allows uploading of the attachment.
+The **LOG TIME** section let users record the time spent on the particular issue and allows uploading of the attachment.

 People can always check the update history under the particular issue assigned.

-` `If the issue gets completed, change the status of the issue to RESOLVED, and the managers assigned to the project will close the issue, which removes the issue from OPEN issue list.
+` `If the issue gets completed, change the status of the issue to **RESOLVED**, and the managers assigned to the project will close the issue, which removes the issue from **OPEN** issue list.

+**MADE WITH 💗 BY KODERS**